The Importance of a User-Friendly Website

 In the late 1990s, a new technology entered the spotlight.

-The era of Adobe Flash
+The Era of Adobe Flash

 But Flash didn’t have a long lifespan, either.
 It required users to constantly update it to the latest version, thus restricting its usability on numerous websites.

-Finally, Cascading Style Sheets came along
+Finally, Cascading Style Sheets Came Along

 In 2010, the idea of a responsive design was proposed by Ethan Marcotte.
 And it was revolutionary.